bitcoin-api/bitcoin-api/README.md

 **In the Future**

-Will create a counter that shows the sum of all EnviroWithdrawAmount contributions ever made
+Will create a counter that shows the sum of all EnviroWithdraw contributions ever made

 ---